RaoYong7/LearnGit/readme.txt

-Git is a version contral system
+Git is a distribute control system
+GIt is a free software